Howmet Aerospace Inc Annual Shareholders Meeting Transcript

 Operator

-Welcome to the 2020 Howmet Aerospace Annual Meeting of Shareholders.
-Our host for today's call will be Kate Ramundo, Executive Vice President, Chief Legal Officer and Secretary; and John Plant, Executive Chairman and Co-Chief Executive Officer.
+The 2021 Howmet Aerospace Annual Meeting of Shareholders.
+Our host for today's call will be Margaret Lam, Associate General Counsel, Chief Securities & Governance Counsel and Assistant Secretary; and John Plant, Executive Chairman and Co-Chief Executive Officer.
 (Operator Instructions)

-I will now turn the call over to our host, Ms. Ramundo.
+I will now turn the call over to our host, Ms. Lam.
 You may now begin.

-Katherine Hargrove Ramundo - Howmet Aerospace Inc. - Executive VP, Chief Legal Officer & Corporate Secretary
+Margaret S. Lam - Howmet Aerospace Inc. - Assistant Secretary, Associate General Counsel and Chief Securities & Governance Counsel

 Thank you.
-Good morning, ladies and gentlemen.
-I'm Kate Ramundo, Executive Vice President, Chief Legal Officer and Secretary of Howmet Aerospace.
-I would like to welcome you to the Howmet Aerospace 2020 Annual Meeting of Shareholders.
+Good morning.
+I'm Margaret Lam, Associate General Counsel, Chief of Securities & Governance and Assistant Secretary of Howmet Aerospace.
+I would like to welcome you to the Howmet Aerospace 2021 Annual Meeting of Shareholders.
+We're holding today's annual meeting virtually due to the uncertainty relating to the COVID-19 pandemic and to encourage greater shareholder attendance and participation.

-In light of the public health impact of the coronavirus pandemic and in order to protect our shareholders, directors and employees, we're holding this annual meeting by virtual webcast.

 The agenda for today's meeting and the proposals to be considered are presented on this slide.
-John Plant, our Executive Chairman and Co-Chief Executive Officer, who will b
+John Plant, our Executive Chairman and Co-Chief Executiv

 Howmet Aerospace Inc Annual Shareholders Meeting Transcript